Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Lindsay says, “I think I started to realize how fragile we are, and that we can't take life for granted.
 Something like this has turned into a massive life-altering event, and now I'm so grateful for the healthcare system.”

 So make sure to use our healthcare system.
-Have your annual physical, your annual screenings when you're sick, check in with your doctor and be seen if needed.
+Have your annual physical, and your annual screenings when you're sick, check in with your doctor, and be seen if needed.
 Go to the emergency room if you’re having an emergency and on the other end of the scale don't ignore aches and pains that won't go away.
 It’s often those small problems that turn into larger health issues.

 UCHealth is a proud sponsor of Your Healthy Family